 Simply put, if you love adventure in the great outdoors then British Columbia is a must-visit.
-Our itinerary takes place in the Bella Coola Valley, an area of BC as yet undeveloped by mass tourism where true wilderness can still be found.
-We will run seldom-visited trails, float pristine rivers, spend some time in a canoe, take in awe-inspiring views and relax with great food and genuine local hospitality.
-Those who join us will be part of the very first trip of its kind to this very special area.
+Our adventure takes place in the Bella Coola Valley, an area of BC as yet undeveloped by mass tourism where true wilderness can still be found.
+We will run seldom-visited trails, float pristine rivers, spend some time in canoes and floatplanes too, take in awe-inspiring views and relax with great food and genuine local hospitality.
+Those who join us will be part of a very unique style of trip to this very special area.

 What’s included in the trip cost?

-The trip price includes pre-trip communication & guidance, regional flight from YVR to Bella Coola on July 27, regional flight from Anahim Lake back to YVR on August 4, 8 nights accommodation, all meals from dinner on the first day until breakfast on the final day, transportation, drivers, experienced trip leaders, local logistics team, 7 organized runs, wildlife viewing on a river rafting trip, canoe rental, most camping gear, wilderness permits and a Rogue Expeditions shirt.
+The trip price includes pre-trip communication & guidance, a regional flight from YVR to Bella Coola on arrival day, a regional flight from Anahim Lake back to YVR on departure day, 8 nights accommodation, all meals from lunch on the first day until breakfast on the final day, transportation, drivers, experienced trip leaders, local logistics team, 8 organized runs, wildlife viewing on a guided river rafting trip, canoe rental, most camping gear, wilderness permits and a Rogue Expeditions shirt.
 In short, just about everything is covered from the moment you land until the moment you leave!

 What isn’t included in the trip cost?